RockitBootcamp/Student-Resources/JavaScript/13 AMD/README.md

 ### File and folder structure

-When using AMD, best practice dictates that a code should be separated into individual files per module.
+When using AMD, best practice dictates that code should be separated into individual files per module.
 This helps keep your code organized and separated.

 ### Defining a module